 Occasionally, I’ll write about my biggest passion—music—which I most frequently update about on here.

-Other than that, what I could write about me is the long story of how I came to look upon three extremely different countries as home.
-That is, when I can even define what ‘home’ means to me, since most of the time I find myself straddling many cultures, not quite part of any as I transition through them, but with a greater preference for—and a slight bias towards—the southern hemisphere and the tropics.
+Other than that, what I could write about me is the long story of how I came to look upon four extremely different countries as home.
+That is, when I can even define what ‘home’ means to me, since most of the time I find myself straddling many cultures, not quite part of any as I adapt and grow through them, but with a greater preference for—and a slight bias towards—the southern hemisphere and the tropics.

 To learn why I named my blog “In The Land of the Sun,” read this post here.